swaptacular/swpt_accounts/protocol.rst

    Additional account configuration information.
 Different server implementations may use different formats for this field.

-If the message timestamp is too far in the past, server implementations SHOULD send a `RejectedConfig`_ message and ignore the message. [#]_ Otherwise, it should be verified whether the specified account already exists:
+When server implementations process a `ConfigureAccount`_ message, they MUST first verify whether the specified account already exists:

-1. If the specified account does not exist, server implementations MUST attempt to create a new account with the requested configuration settings.
-If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
-Otherwise a `RejectedConfig`_ message MUST be sent.

-2. If the specified account already exists, the server implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already.
-To do this, the server implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest processed `ConfigureAccount`_ message. [#]_ If the received message turns out to be an old one, it MUST be ignored.
+1. If the specified account already exists, the server implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already. [#]_ If the received message turns out to be an old one, it MUST be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
 If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent, containing the rejected requested configuration.

+2. If the specified account does not exist, the message timestamp MUST be verified.
+If the message timestamp is too far in the past, a `RejectedConfig`_ message MUST be sent, and the message MUST be ignored. [#]_ Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
+If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
+Otherwise a `RejectedConfig`_ message MUST be sent.

 .. [#] Server implementations MAY disallow incoming transfer for "scheduled for deletion" accounts.

+.. [#] How long is this time depends on how far in the past a `ConfigureAccount`_ message should be in order to be considered too old.

 .. [#] Very old messages may "resurrect" accounts that have been removed from the database for good.

-.. [#] Server implementations MUST first compare the ``signal_ts``
-  fields, and only if they are equal, the ``signal_seqnum`` fields MUST be compared as well.
+.. [#] To do this, the server implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest processed `ConfigureAccount`_ message.
+The ``signal_ts`` fields MUST first be compared, and only if they are equal, the ``signal_seqnum`` fields MUST be compared as well.
 Note that when comparing the ``signal_seqnum`` fields, server implementations MUST correctly deal with the possible 32-bit integer wrapping.
 For example, to decide